NMudunuru/CzmTestKit/CONTRIBUTING.md

 #### Setup for developing the package

 Ensure that the prerequists from the [documentation](https://czmtestkit.readthedocs.io/en/latest/packageRead.html) have been satisfied.

 ##### Windows 10

 1. Fork the git repository [https://github.com/NMudunuru/CzmTestKit.git](https://github.com/NMudunuru/CzmTestKit.git) of the package.
 The link to the git repository will take you to the following page.
-Use the Fork option highlighted below to add a copy of the repository to your git hub account
+Use the Fork option highlighted below to add a copy of the repository to your git hub account.
     ![Github Fork Button](imgs/Fork.png)
 2. Setup the `CzmTestKit` repository on your local machine by cloning your fork repository.
     ```